EMIR

 Margin – grandfathering

-The requirements for exchange of collateral only apply to new contracts entered into after the relevant phase-in dates, although this will catch new transactions under a pre-existing master netting agreement.
+The requirements for exchange of collateral only apply to new contracts entered into after the relevant phase-in dates, although this does catch new transactions under a pre-existing master netting agreement.
 Counterparties will need to consider how to apply the rules to a netting set within which a portion of the individual OTC derivative contracts are entered into prior to the relevant phase-in date and the remainder are entered into thereafter.

 Margin – direct application to Third-Country entities